 It’s worth remembering that, oftentimes, the people ultimately making grant funding decisions—the foundation’s board members—never see your full proposal.
 Instead, they may receive a summary of the proposal prepared by foundation staff, which is combined with other request summaries into a board book.
 Sometimes, the proposal’s cover letter or executive summary is included along with this summary—this is another reason to make these elements count.

-Many proposals dive straight into nuts and bolts—what you’re going to do and when—without first answering the critical questions, “Why are we doing this?
+Many proposals dive straight into nuts and bolts—what you will do and when—without first answering the critical questions, “Why are we doing this?
 Why should you care?”

 You need to make sure you’re giving adequate background for your request.
 Take a step back and set the scene.
 What’s the problem you’re addressing?
 Why is it important?
 How is your organization well-suited to addressing said problem?
 Are there other organizations involved in similar work?
 If so, how is your work different?